brugh/Angular-office-msal/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Run ssl proxy with self-signed trusted certificate
+You can use it to host any domain, just change localhost to anything you like, wildcards are also supported.

+# CERTS

+Install mkcert (choco install mkcert / brew install mkcert) Run mkcert -install
+Run mkcert localhost
+Run
+local-ssl-proxy --key localhost-key.pem --cert localhost.pem --source 9001 --target 9000
+You're all set!
+Just go to https://localhost:9001 and see your project working!